I Accuse!

-I Accuse! is a British 1958 CinemaScope biographical drama film directed by and starring José Ferrer.
-The film is based on the true story of the Dreyfus affair, in which a Jewish captain in the French Army was falsely accused of treason.
+I Accuse! is a 1958 British biographical historical drama film based on the Dreyfus affair, in which a Jewish captain in the French Army, Alfred Dreyfus, was falsely accused of treason and imprisoned for five years before being pardoned.
+The film is directed by and stars José Ferrer in the leading role, with Anton Walbrook (in his final film role), Viveca Lindfors, Leo Genn, Emlyn Williams, David Farrar, Donald Wolfit, and Herbert Lom.
+The screenplay, written by Gore Vidal, on Nicholas Halasz’s 1955 account Captain Dreyfus; The Story of a Mass Hysteria.

-Plot synopsis
+Plot

-In 1894 Alfred Dreyfus (José Ferrer), a Jewish captain in the French Army, is falsely accused of treason.
-He is sentenced to life imprisonment on Devil's Island.
-Major Ferdinand Walsin-Esterhazy, an infantry officer of Hungarian descent, helps in the investigation.
-When he is found to be the real spy, the French Army tries to hide the truth by exonerating the traitor in a mock trial. Émile Zola, the famous French author, writes an open letter to the prime minister of France entitled I Accuse!, which reveals the truth behind the cover up.
+In 1894, Alfred Dreyfus, a Jewish captain in the French Army, is falsely accused of selling military secrets to the Germans.
+He is charged with treason and, despite weak evidence against him, is convicted after being railroaded by the military court.
+He is sentenced to life imprisonment on Devil's Island while the real spy, Major Ferdinand Walsin Esterhazy, helps in the investigation.

+When Esterhazy is found to be the real mole, the French Army tries to hide the truth by exonerating the traitor in a mock trial. Émile Zola writes an open letter to the prime minister of France entitled J'Accuse...! ("I Accuse...!"), which reveals the truth behind the cover up.
 The letter is published in the newspaper, causing a firestorm around the world, leading to a re-examination of the entire Dreyfus case.

-Eventually, Esterhazy makes a full confession, and Dreyfus is completely exonerated, being inducted into the French Legion of Honor.
+Eventually, Esterhazy makes a full confession, and Dreyfus is completely exonerated, being reinstated to the army and inducted into the French Legion of Honor.